discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 - Cast <Skill name="whirlingwrath"/> inside the boss' hitbox so the additional projectiles hit.
 - Cancel your <Skill name="symbolofresolution" /> and <Skill name="bindingblade" /> aftercasts to save time.
 - Cast <Skill name="bindingblade"/> inside the boss' hitbox to multi-hit when adds are present.
 This is most common at **Siax**, and **Ensolyss**, with some cases at **Artsariiv**, **Arkk**, and **MAMA**.
-- If running <Trait name="biggamehunter" /> and precasting traps, symbols, or <Skill name="firestorm"/>, it can be beneficial to get your <Skill name="spearofjustice"/> out first.
+- If running <Trait name="biggamehunter" /> and precasting traps, symbols, or <Skill name="firestorm"/>, open with <Skill name="spearofjustice"/> as soon as the boss is vulnerable.

 </Card>